sancliffe/google-free-tier/README.md

 gcloud firestore databases create --location=nam5 --type=firestore-native
 ```

 **Note on Terraform:** If you run the full Terraform configuration (Phase 5), it will attempt to create this database.
-If you have already created it manually, you should set `enable_firestore_database = false` in your `terraform.tfvars` file to prevent Terraform from attempting to create an already existing database.
+If you have manually created it in Phase 1, Step 6, you should set `enable_firestore_database = false` in your `terraform.tfvars` file to prevent Terraform from attempting to create an already existing database.
 This will avoid deployment conflicts.

 **Why Native Mode?**
 -   Required for real-time listeners used in modern web applications.